skyfielders/python-skyfield/skyfield/documentation/time.rst

   in your local sky.

-* ΔT determines the Earth orientation for Skyfield with an Earth satellite position generated from TLE elements gets translated into a full Solar System position.
+* ΔT determines the Earth orientation for Skyfield when an Earth satellite position generated from TLE elements gets translated into a full Solar System position.

 Soon, Skyfield will include a full table of historical ΔT values